OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > The `view` modifier indicates that the function might read global variables or call other read functions.
 >
-> The `write` modifier indicates that the function might write to global variables or call other write functions.
+> The `write` modifier indicates that the function might write to state or call other write functions.
 >
 > The arguments are treated as local variables within the function, so code in the function can read them or assign to them.
 >